olnow/phmobile.latest/phmobile/README.md

 # phmobile
-Root services to work with DB, desktop client (for test).
+Root services to work with DB, desktop client (for test)..